ds5678/ModComponent/docs/Blueprints.md

 > Important: RequiredGear and RequiredGearUnits must be of the same length
 > Item names can be obtained in-game by using the [Coordinates-Grabber](https://github.com/ds5678/Coordinates-Grabber/releases/latest)

+## Parameters

+### Name
+An optional name for the blueprint.
+Only used in error messages.

+### RequiredGear
+The name of each gear needed to craft this item (e.g. GEAR_Line)

+### RequiredGearUnits
+### How many of each item are required? <br/>
+This list has to match the RequiredGear list.

+### KeroseneLitersRequired<br/>
+How many liters of kerosene are required?

+### GunpowderKGRequired
+How much gunpowder is required? (in kilograms)

+### RequiredTool
+Tool required to craft (e.g. GEAR_Knife)

+### OptionalTools
+List of optional tools to speed the process of crafting or to use in place of the required tool.

+### RequiredCraftingLocation
+Where to craft?
+(Anywhere,Workbench,Forge,AmmoWorkbench)

+### RequiresLitFire
+Requires a lit fire in the ammo workbench to craft?

+### RequiresLight
+Requires light to craft?

+### CraftedResult
+The name of the item produced.

+### CraftedResultCount
+Number of the item produced.

+### DurationMinutes
+Number of in-game minutes required.

+### CraftingAudio
+Audio to be played.

+### AppliedSkill
+The skill associated with crafting this item. (e.g. Gunsmithing)<br>
+Firestarting,
+CarcassHarvesting,
+IceFishing,
+Cooking,
+Rifle,
+Archery,
+ClothingRepair,
+ToolRepair,
+Revolver,
+Gunsmithing

+### ImprovedSkill
+The skill improved on crafting success.